Five Top Tips To Keep Fit Around The World

 Fantastic!
 Wondering how you’ll maintain your fitness in unfamiliar surroundings, on a budget, with little time on your hands and more exciting things to do?
 Here are my top tips for staying focused so you can keep fit around the world.

 The first few days of your globetrotting adventure will set the tone for the rest of it.
 Get into the habit of making your training a priority from day one.
-Trying to do this later after you’ve got out of the habit, piled on the kilos and have lost fitness is going to be a whole lot harder.
+(If you’re already travelling, make today day one) Trying to do this later after you’ve got out of the habit, piled on the kilos and have lost fitness is going to be a whole lot harder.
 Not to mention losing that beach body you’d been working so hard on prior to leaving.
 Keep fit around the world from the outset.

 By day one, I mean arrive at your destination, relax and explore until it’s time to sleep that night, paying particular attention to any nearby gyms, parks or other exercise venues as you do so.
 When you wake up the next day, that’s your first workout day.
 Make sure you know exactly what exercise you’re going to do and when and where you’re going to do it.
 Commitment from the beginning is singularly THE most important factor.